Shooting at Colorado Springs LGBTQ club leaves 5 dead and shatters safe haven provided by the venue

-As midnight neared on the dance floor of Club Q, the venue's Saturday night crowd was in the thralls of an evening of dancing and drag performances when the scene was shattered by a gunman who entered the nightclub in Colorado Springs, Colorado, and immediately opened fire, killing at least 5 people and injuring 25 others, police said.
+Lily Forsell remembers taking in the scene of the dance floor at Club Q as she was leaving Saturday after a night celebrating her 18th birthday -- dozens of people were laughing, singing and dancing like they always did after the evening's drag show.

-Lily Forsell had just left Club Q after celebrating her 18th birthday.
-As she was leaving, she remembers the scene on the dance floor of dozens of people laughing, singing and dancing like they always did after the evening's drag show.
+Less than an hour later, that dance floor became the site of a violent attack.

-Less than an hour later, the dance floor became the scene of a violent attack.
+As midnight neared, the safe haven for the Colorado Springs, Colorado, LGBTQ community was shattered by a gunman who entered the nightclub and opened fire, killing at least 5 people and injuring 25 others, police said.

 Victims were transported to several local hospitals, Vasquez said.
 Nineteen of the 25 people injured sustained gunshot wounds, Colorado Springs Mayor John Suthers told CNN Sunday.

-A 22-year-old male suspect is in custody and was being treated at a hospital Sunday, according to police, who noted officers did not shoot at the suspect.
+A 22-year-old man is in custody and was being treated at a hospital Sunday, according to police, who noted officers did not shoot at the suspect.
 Investigators are still working to determine a motive, including whether the shooting was a hate crime, Vasquez said.

 The brutal attack fell on the eve of Transgender Day of Remembrance -- observed in honor of the lives of trans people lost to anti-trans violence and hatred -- and is reminiscent of the 2016 Pulse massacre in Orlando, in which a shooter killed 49 people at the gay nightclub.